cse-labs/res-edge-labs/docs/home.md

 - Developer Productivity
   - Enable inner-loop and outer-loop development processes that provide a robust and low-friction way to manage the full code lifecycle which allows customers to evolve their SDLC to meet their business needs.
-  - Res-Edge inner-loop is an extension of the Kubernetes in Codespaces inner-loop that we have been successful with for over 3 years now.
-The main extension is the ability to deploy, test, and observe Res-Edge within a developer's Codespace.
-This allows the Platform Team to get Res-Edge running with minimal friction - often within an hour.
+  - Res-Edge inner-loop is an extension of the Kubernetes in Codespaces inner-loop that we have been successful with for over 3 years.
+The main extension is the ability to deploy, test, and observe Res-Edge within a developer's Dev Box, Codespace, or Windows machine.
+This allows the Platform Team to get Res-Edge running with minimal friction - usually in under an hour.
 - Scalable Operations on the Edge
   - Enable customers to manage their distributed environments across geographies, franchisees, and stores in a way that maximizes flexibility, resiliency, and velocity while minimizing costs.
-  - Res-Edge builds on top of concepts from Coral and PiB and also addresses the scale issues that both encountered.
-Specifically, the growth in config files as clusters * applications grows to 1M or more.
-  - Res-Edge is the next step in getting to one platform.
-PiB is already retired in lieu of Res-Edge.
+  - Res-Edge use Arc enabled GitOps as a pull model for deploying the correct workloads to the correct clusters while protecting against "drift".

 The Edge brings unique challenges.
 One of the first challenges is rather than a few large clusters the Edge has 10s of thousands of small clusters connected by a mostly reliable network.
-As examples, Chick-fil-A has 2500 stores, Walmart has 11K, Domino's has 30K, McDonald's has 39K, and Yum has over 60K.
-Our current, and immediate future, tooling is not designed to handle 30K clusters.
-Rather, it is targeted at 10s of clusters running in Azure.
+Our large retail customers have up to 60K stores.
+Our current tooling is not designed to handle thousands of clusters.

 Retailers like Walmart and CFA deploy multiple times per day to the Edge.
 This is a key differentiator vs. other industries like Manufacturing.
 Retail also has a constant stream of data flowing back to the Data Center.

-As an example, the Domino's Pizza Tracker automatically updates during the delivery experience.
-The customer gets notified when the store gets the order, begins making the order, begins baking the order, sends the order for delivery, a 2 minute warning, driver arrived, and delivery completed.
-If any step doesn't meet the Domino's SLA, the customer gets an email with an apology and an offer for a discount or additional loyalty points.
-This requires near real-time data flows between the stores and the e-commerce system.

-# Res-Edge System Diagram
+## Res-Edge System Diagram

 ![image](/docs/images/res-edge-diagram.drawio.png)